Spherre-Labs/spherre/README.md

 # Spherre: A Decentralized Multisig Treasury Solution for StarkNet

-Spherre is an open-source, decentralized multisignature (multisig) treasury solution built for the [StarkNet](https://www.starknet.io/) ecosystem.
+Spherre is a decentralized multisignature (multisig) treasury solution built for the [StarkNet](https://www.starknet.io/) ecosystem.
 It enables teams, individuals, and organizations to securely manage digital assets with collective control, transparency, and robust on-chain governance.

 ---